lurchmath/lde/tutorials/input/Methods in each LC subclass.md

 This tutorial assumes you know how to construct LC instances; if not, see the tutorial on {@tutorial Constructing LCs}.
-It covers the most common methods available in each of the common LC subclasses, such as symbols, declarations, etc.
+This tutorial covers the most common methods available in each of the common LC subclasses, such as symbols, declarations, etc.

 (Each piece of sample code below is written as if it were a script sitting in